 How to Roast Butternut Squash Whole

-To roast whole butternut squash, start by thoroughly washing and patting it dry.
+To roast a whole squash, start by thoroughly washing and patting it dry.

 With a paring knife, make two small but deep crosscuts in the middle of the wide end of the butternut squash.
-(I am not sure how this brown spot is called, but it’s the softest part of the squash and you can easily cut through it).
+(I am not sure what this brown spot is called, but it’s the softest part of the squash, and you can easily cut through it).

 These small cuts are needed to let the steam out of the squash so it doesn’t explode.
 (And trust me, you don’t want this to happen because it’s messy!)

-When the butternut squash is cooked through, take it out of the oven and let it cool until you can handle it.
-Be very careful because butternut squash get’s very hot inside.
+When the butternut squash is cooked through, take the backing dish out of the oven and let the whole roasted butternut squash cool until you can handle it.
+Be very careful because butternut squash gets very hot inside.
 Cut the squash in half lengthwise.

-Scoop out the flesh and seeds.
-(Don’t discard the seeds because they make a really tasty snack.
+Scoop out the squash flesh and seeds.
+(Don’t discard the seeds because they make a delicious snack.
 See the instructions at the bottom of this post on how you can roast butternut squash seeds).
-The skin of the butternut squash is also edible and tastes similar to baked potato skin especially in the spots where it has browned.
+The skin of the butternut squash is also edible and tastes similar to baked potato skin, especially in the spots where it has browned.

 How to Roast Butternut Squash Halves

-To roast butternut squash halves, first, wash the squash and pat it dry then prep the squash as described above.
+To roast butternut squash halves, first, wash the squash and pat it dry, and then prep the squash as described above.

 Cut off both ends and cut it in half lengthwise.
 Scoop out the seeds.
-(Don’t discard the seeds because they make a really tasty snack.
+(Don’t discard the seeds because they make a delicious snack.
 See the instructions at the bottom of this post on how you can roast butternut squash seeds.)

 Preheat the oven to 375F.
 Oil the cut side of the squash with olive oil and place the squash halves on a baking sheet.
 Roast the butternut squash halves for 30 to 45 minutes until fork tender.